-MultiXpress X4300 Series This series provides differentiated usability and functions with an Androidbased smart OS and 9.7inch capacitive touch screen, the first for a copier.
-This smart copier features higher-quality printing and scanning speeds than comparable models. and supports a variety of solutions, from security to auto documentation. without an independent printing server.
+MultiXpress X4300 Series

+This series provides differentiated usability and functions with an Androidbased smart OS and 9.7inch capacitive touch screen, the first for a copier.
+This smart copier features higher-quality printing and scanning speeds than comparable models, and supports a variety of solutions, from security to auto documentation, without an independent printing server. (eXtensible Open Architecture) and more than fifty global ISV (Independent Software Vendors) solutions.
+In 2013, we launched an industry-first NFC-enabled (Near Field Communication) laser printer, which is securing our mobile printing leadership.
+We recorded an impressive growth rate of 137% over the previous year in the A3 category second-generation A3 multifunction printer.